dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-4.md

 After the above are applied you can recreate the `SecretStore` and then `ExternalSecret` resources in the renovate app in ArgoCD.

+## VLS/VMS Ingress

+In order for [VictoriaLogs](https://vls.indigo.dalmura.cloud) and [VictoriaMetrics](https://vms.indigo.dalmura.cloud) Ingress resources to both work with Authentik, they will both need to be setup in Authentik as Applications with a Proxy Provider.

 ## Grafana Access

 Once DNS propagates Grafana will be available via it's [Ingress Resource](https://grafana.indigo.dalmura.cloud/)